 Overseas economies -- mainly advanced economies -- have been recovering, albeit with a lackluster performance still seen in part.
 In this situation, exports and industrial production have been picking up, albeit with some fluctuations.
-As corporate profits have improved and business sentiment has generally stayed at a favorable level, business fixed investment has been on a moderate increasing trend.
-Against the background of steady improvement in the employment and income situation, private consumption has been resilient and housing investment has started to pick up.
+Business fixed investment has been on a moderate increasing trend as corporate profits have improved.
+Against the background of steady improvement in the employment and income situation, private consumption has been resilient and housing investment has been picking up.
 Meanwhile, public investment has entered a moderate declining trend, although it remains at a high level.